AngryUEFI/AngryCAT/README.md

 * 4 Byte Message Type

 #### Message Length
 32 bit unsigned little-endian integer.
 Length does not include this field, but all other header fields and the actual payload.
-The maximum valid length value is thus 8192 Bytes Payload + 4 Bytes Message Type + 4 Bytes Metadata = 8200 Bytes.
+The maximum valid length value is thus 1MB Bytes Payload + 4 Bytes Message Type + 4 Bytes Metadata.

 #### Metadata
 * 1 Byte Major Version = 1